 Lili Boulanger was born in Paris in 1893 as the second child of the Russian princess and singer Raïssa Mischetzky and the French composer Ernest Boulanger.
 Even at the very tender age of two she showed great musical talent, which her parents cherished.
 At the same age, however, she got pneumonia, which severely damaged her immune system.
 Boulanger would remain sickly throughout her life and be dependent on the care of others.

-That’s why she mainly received private education, at first from her parents and her six-year-old sister Nadia.
-But from the age of five she regularly went along with Nadia to her lessons at the Paris Conservatoire.
+That’s why she mainly received private education, at first from her parents and her sister Nadia, who was six years older.
+From the age of five she regularly went along with Nadia to her lessons at the Paris Conservatoire.
 There she also read music theory and studied organ with Louis Vierne.
 Moreover she learned to sing and to play the violin, cello and harp.
 She compensated her delicate constitution with an iron perseverance; in her short life she realized an impressive oeuvre.

 Gift for melody